keymastervn/keymaster/Presentations/20230217 - Code Review Guidelines.md

 ❌
 You are using hash which is not efficient, you will change to set, won't you?
 ✅
-AFAIK, using hash is neither a solid interface nor bad memory GC, the Set data structure is well supported for this kind of requirement.
+AFAIK, using a hash is neither a solid interface nor bad memory GC, the Set data structure is well supported for this kind of requirement.
 🌟(Better)
-Here is benchmark wheras Set is x% efficient is iops/mem, also less LOC. \`\`\`suggestion
+Here is benchmark whereas Set is x% efficient in iops/mem, also less LOC. \`\`\`suggestion

 ---